fmidev/WRF_installation/README.md

-# WRF installation
+# WRF Installation Guide

 This guide explains how to install and set up the WRF weather model and its tools.
-It shows how to run the model automatically for operational forecasting.
-Before starting:
+It provides complete instructions for running the model automatically for operational forecasting.

+## System Requirements

+Before starting, please check:

-1. Check your computer's CPU count - WRF can run on one core but works better with multiple cores
+   - CPU: WRF can run on one core but works best with multiple cores
-2. Make sure you have enough disk space:
+   - Disk space:
      - 100GB for geographical data
      - 100-200GB for model files (depends on your domain size)
-   - For testing: 200-300GB is enough
+     - For testing: 300GB is sufficient
      - For operational use: at least 1TB is recommended

 For complete WRF documentation, visit the [WRF User's Guide](https://www2.mmm.ucar.edu/wrf/users/wrf_users_guide/build/html/index.html)